Let’s take Linnet as an example.

 b.
 Linnet can benefit from her living trust as she has appointed Linda, her sister to be her caretaker if she is TPD, comatosed, and mentally incapacitated.

 c.
-Linnet can earn at least 5% in interest a year if she remains healthy and alive.
+Linnet can earn some profits for her money parked inside the trust account if she remains healthy and alive.

 So, should you set up a living trust?